-14TH ANNUAL BOATING & BEACH BASH FOR PEOPLE WITH DISABILITIES WELCOMES BACK GUESTS TO SPANISH RIVER PARK - Boca Raton's Most Reliable News Source
+14th Annual Boating & Beach Bash For People With Disabilities Welcomes Back Guests To Spanish River Park - Boca Raton's Most Reliable News Source

-14TH ANNUAL BOATING & BEACH BASH FOR PEOPLE WITH DISABILITIES WELCOMES BACK GUESTS TO SPANISH RIVER PARK
+14th Annual Boating & Beach Bash For People With Disabilities Welcomes Back Guests To Spanish River Park

+Nation’s largest, FREE, one-day event for people with disabilities–both seen and unseen– returns to Boca Raton on February 20 after a pandemic-related pause

-BOCA RATON, Fla. – November 3, 2021– The 14th Annual Boating & Beach Bash for People with Disabilities – the nation’s largest, free, one-day event for people with disabilities, both seen and unseen – will welcome its audience back to an in-person event at Spanish River Park.
+Boca Raton, FL – The 14th Annual Boating & Beach Bash for People with Disabilities – the nation’s largest, free, one-day event for people with disabilities, both seen and unseen – will welcome its audience back to an in-person event at Spanish River Park.
 Presented by the American Disabilities Foundation, the event became an inclusive Spring Break event, drawing people from across the country.

 The 14th Annual Boating & Beach Bash for People with Disabilities will be held from 10 a.m.-3 p.m., Sunday, February 20, 2022, at Spanish River Park, 3001 North Ocean Blvd.
 (A1A), Boca Raton, FL 33431.